gpetersWillyama/gpetersWillyama/README.md

 - 👋 Hi, I’m @gpetersWillyama
-- 👀 I’m interested in ... music, tech, science, philosophy, everything really.
+- 👀 I’m interested in ... music, tech, science, philosophy, life, the universe, & everything really.
 Mostly music and tech.
 - 🌱 I’m currently learning ... github
 - 💞️ I’m looking to collaborate on ... work stuff
 - 📫 How to reach me ...
 Teams